gogannes/speech2dartcounter/ReadMe.txt

      is closed immediately)
    - singles training game: 0

+8. You can say "undo/rückgängig/anullare" to undo the last entered points (only working properly for x01-games)

 For nerds:
 - 'Record:' shows the duration of the audio recording (it restarts periodically after 3 sec, but continues if the threshold is reached.